 Rice goes with so many main dishes it would be impossible to list them all here.
 But, here are a few of my favorite pairings:

-- Enchiladas: Mexican rice pairs perfectly with this Vegetarian Enchiladas recipe or these Birria Enchiladas.
+- Enchiladas: Mexican rice pairs perfectly with vegetarian enchiladas, birria enchiladas or enchiladas suizas.

-- Chicken Soup: This may be an acquired taste, but I love adding Mexican rice to Instant Pot Chicken Soup.
+- Chicken Soup: This may be an acquired taste, but I love adding rice to Instant Pot chicken soup.

 - Tacos: Mexican rice goes with pretty much any kind of taco.
-I highly recommend serving it with my Quesabirria Tacos or Carne Asada Tacos Dorados.
+I highly recommend serving it with my quesabirria tacos or carne asada tacos.

 - Taco Bowl: Scoop some rice into a bowl and then top it with chilorio, cochinita pibil or even vegetarian chorizo.
 Then add your favorite taco fixings and dig in.